ChrisKeller999/Costco-Enterprise-Architecture/_content/tools/github/github_configcommitmsg.md

      1 file changed, 1 insertion(+)
     ```
     <br>
-    The resulting commit message which identifies the commit with the specified Jira Issue ID is as follows:<br>
+    The resulting commit message which identifies the commit with the specified Issue ID is as follows:<br>

     `[WHDD-40 a005078] WHDD-40 auto prepend branch name`

 ### Procedure
 1. Manually create a `prepare-commit-msg` hook in each local Git repository you are working with.
-2. For each local repository that you are working with, create a private branch named identical to the Jira Issue ID you are working on; for example: `WHDD-40`.
+2. For each local repository that you are working with, create a private branch named identical to the Issue ID you are working on; for example: `WHDD-40`.
 3. Create a file in your `hooks` directory named `prepare-commit-msg`.

 4. Populate the file with the following hook script content: